-- conduct pre-employment health assessments; and advise on suitability for a particular role as well as any adjustments which may be recommended; - provide health screening to all employees affected by night working, noise, vibration, manual handling and harmful chemicals and substances; - undertake checks for vibration illnesses, lung function checks, hearing checks also eyesight screening for drivers of fleet vehicles; - provide health promotion and education which will include the provision of blood pressure, diabetes and BMI (body mass index) checks and other health and wellbeing initiatives such as flu vaccinations; - provide managers with a written report outlining any adjustments or support which may be required to keep employees healthy and safe at work; - recommend that employees are referred to a physiotherapy provider if necessary; - signpost employees to the Employee Assistance Programme (EAP) service and recommend that employees are referred for counselling for other conditions including stress and bereavement; and - provide health screening and education.
+- conduct pre-employment health assessments; and advise on suitability for a particular role as well as any adjustments which may be recommended; - provide health surveillance to all employees affected by night working, noise, vibration, and harmful chemicals and substances; - provide health promotion and education which will include the provision of blood pressure, diabetes and BMI checks and other health and wellbeing initiatives such as flu vaccinations; - provide managers with a written report outlining any adjustments or support which may be required to keep employees healthy and safe at work; - recommend that employees are referred to a physiotherapy provider if necessary; - signpost employees to the Employee Assistance Programme (EAP) service and recommend that employees are referred for counselling for other conditions including stress and bereavement; and - provide health related advice and guidance to managers.

-The occupational health providers can also request from our employees' doctors; any advice and notes relating to the condition.
+The occupational health providers can also request from our employees' doctors; any advice and notes relating to their condition.